-Thermocrete® is a premium, durable ceramic liner for use in the repair, restoration and energy conversion of chimneys and chimney flues.
+Thermocrete® is a premium, durable ceramic chimney liner used to repair, restore, and increase the energy-efficiency of chimneys and chimney flues.
 Thermocrete seals holes and cracks, increases efficiency, and strengthens the chimney.
 Thermocrete makes it easy to retrofit chimneys for conversion to natural gas.

-1. Can any chimney professional use Thermocrete Ceramic Flue Liner?
+1. Can any chimney professional use Thermocrete Ceramic Chimney Flue Liner?

-Thermocrete Ceramic Flue Liner can only be installed by a factory-trained technician.
+Thermocrete Ceramic Chimney Flue Liner can only be installed by a factory-trained technician.
 All installers are required to attend a comprehensive Thermocrete training program.
 After successfully completing the training, they receive official certification, assuring you that they are an authorized Thermocrete installer.
-Paramount/Rite-Way Masonry is the only authorized installer of Thermocrete in the state of Oregon.
+Paramount/Rite-Way Masonry is one of the only authorized installers of Thermocrete in the state of Oregon.

 2. Can Thermocrete repair a chimney-fire damaged tile liner?
 What are the limitations?

 Yes, Thermocrete does repair heat-damaged clay tile.
 It fills cracks, binds tile together, closes eroded tile joints, and provides a heat-diffusing barrier that renders the total liner better than it was when it was first installed.
 Tests show that a Thermocrete-repaired broken tile liner is gas-tight, remains intact during normal (sub-1200F) use, and is 99% less likely to re-crack during elevated chimney-fire temperatures of 1200-2100F.

 3. Has Thermocrete passed any official tests or certifications?
 What about U.L.?